 In addition to these three parks, there are 11 parks within a few miles of the Plan area, totaling over 1,100 acres.
-A full evaluation of existing public parks is included in Appendix E.
+A full evaluation of existing public parks is included in Appendix C.

 While the Plan area is generally well served by parks, there are distinct needs for future residents and workers, specifically a central civic green to serve as a gathering place and location for community festivals and special events.
 Additionally, the growing population will have increased needs for urban open space and recreational facilities.
-This Plan's recommendations for parks, open spaces, and trails address the unmet needs per the guidance of the 2012 Parks, Recreation, and Open Space (PROS) Plan and Vision 2030 Plan through an interconnected system of parks and open spaces on the redevelopable properties within the core and in the surrounding neighborhood.
-The Plan identifies potential connections within the Plan area that serve as vital links to the Wheaton Regional Park and the major Countywide trail corridors of Sligo Creek and Matthew Henson.
+This Plan's recommendations for parks, open spaces, and trails address the unmet needs per the guidance of the 2012 Park, Recreation, and Open Space (PROS) Plan and Vision 2030 Plan through an interconnected system of parks and open spaces on the redevelopable properties within the core and in the surrounding neighborhood.
+This Plan also supports connections within the Plan area that serve as vital links to Wheaton Regional Park and the major Countywide trail corridors.